webix-hub/docs/data/desktop/server_proxy.md

 Webix Proxy Objects
 =======================

-Either the compoent's api/link/dataloader_url_config.md property or its api/link/dataloader_load.md function can be used not only for passing loading script, but can include additional loading logic in **proxy objects**.
+Either the component's api/link/dataloader_url_config.md property or its api/link/dataloader_load.md function can be used not only for passing loading script, but can include additional loading logic in **proxy objects**.

 Built-in Proxy Objects